Frequently Asked Questions

 How long are the visits?

 The length of the visit varies with the severity of each case and the patients response.
-Typically, the initial visit consists of consultation, history, exam, and treatment which generally takes about 45 minutes to an hour.
+Typically, the initial visit consists of consultation, history, exam, and treatment which generally takes about an hour.
 Follow-up visits are generally much shorter ranging from 15 minutes to 30 minutes, but can take up to an hour depending on the case.
-Each of our clients are is treated as an individual instead of a cookie cutter solution.
+Each of our clients are treated as an individual instead of a cookie cutter solution.